 If CMS delays or cancels reimbursement decisions, or materially changes the reimbursement level it has set, our ability to sell into this market may be diminished.
 In addition, the policies affecting the implementation of individual reimbursement decisions are made by regional DME MACs.
 Certain policies are not yet known to us and may affect the number of individual purchases that are approved to receive reimbursement in the future.
+In addition, we may not be able to obtain insurance coverage beyond CMS.
 We cannot be certain that coverage for our current and our planned future products will be provided in the future by additional payors or that existing agreements, policy decisions or reimbursement levels will remain in place, remain adequate, or be fulfilled under existing terms and provisions.
 If we cannot obtain coverage and adequate reimbursement from private and governmental payors such as Medicare and Medicaid for our current products or new products that we may develop in the future, demand for such products may decline or may not grow as we expect, which could limit our ability to generate revenue and have a material adverse effect on our financial condition, results of operations and cash flow.